SteeshMcK/Eat-Da-Burger/README.md

 # burger
-Eat -Da-Burger is a restaurant app that allows the user to create, and devour, the burgers of their choosing.
+### *Eat-Da-Burger* is a restaurant app that allows the user to create, and devour, the burgers of their choosing.
+It uses the Model-View-Controller architecture pattern, Node and MySQL (to query and route data), and Handlebars to generate HTML.

+###Developer: Stesha McKindle